CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab5.1.md

 8. In the **Name** field, select **varIsSucces**.
 This is the variable whose value we are going to set.

 9. In the **Value** field, select the **text box**.
-Select **Add dynamic content** link.
+Select the **Add dynamic content** link.

     ![](../media/Lab_5.34.png)

 10. Pipeline expression builder dialog opens.
 Select the **Add dynamic content below using any combination of expressions, functions, and system variables text area**.

 11. From the bottom menu select **Variables -> varSuccess**.
 Notice @variables(‘varSuccess’) is entered in the Add dynamic content below text area.
-Remember when we created variables, we had preset the value of varSuccess variable to Yes.
+Remember when we created variables, we had preset the value of the varSuccess variable to Yes.
 So, we are assigning the value of Yes to the  varIsSuccess variable.

 12. Select **OK**.
 You will be navigated back to the **iterator design pane**.

     ![](../media/Lab_5.35.png)

 Now we need to set the counter if the dataflow activity fails.
 In Data Pipeline, we cannot self-reference a variable.
-Which means we cannot increment the counter variable varCounter by adding one to its value (varCounter = varCounter + 1).
+This means we cannot increment the counter variable varCounter by adding one to its value (varCounter = varCounter + 1).
 So, we make use of the varTempCounter variable.

 ## Task 11: Configure 2nd Set variable Activity